The Legend of the Poinsettia as a Christmas Plant

 Why Are Poinsettias the Christmas Flower?

 In their native region of southern Mexico, poinsettias flower during the winter season.
-They are perennial shrubs that were once considered a weed and will grow 10 to 15 feet tall in the wild.
+They are perennial shrubs that were once considered weeds and will grow 10 to 15 feet tall in the wild.
 The colored “flowers” are specialized leaves called bracts, while the actual flowers are inconspicuous beads found in the center of the bracts.

 Long before European colonization, the Aztecs called the plant cuetlaxochitl in the Nahuatl language (pronounced “kwet-la-sho-she” or “kwe-tla-so-cheetl”).
 They used the bracts to make a reddish-purple dye for fabrics and employed the sap in medicines to control fevers, skin conditions, and other ailments.
-Cuetlaxochitl was planted in gardens of the Aztec rulers and used as offerings in religious ceremonies.
+Cuetlaxochitl was planted in the gardens of the Aztec rulers and used as offerings in religious ceremonies.

-Later, Spanish missionaries called the plant Flor de la Noche Buena (Flower of the Holy Night), due to its resemblance to the Star of Bethlehem.
+Later, Spanish missionaries called the plant Flor de la Noche Buena (Flower of the Holy Night) due to its resemblance to the Star of Bethlehem.

 According to Mexican lore, a young child, Pepita, did not have a gift for the baby Jesus at a Christmas Eve service.
 She was penniless, so all she could do was pick a bouquet of weeds to offer.
 The angels felt compassion for her plight.
-So, after Pepita set the flowers at the crèche of the nativity on Christmas Eve, the angels transformed the weeds into beautiful red flowers.
+So, after Pepita set the flowers at the crèche of the Nativity on Christmas Eve, the angels transformed the weeds into beautiful red flowers.
 This is why red and green are the colors of Christmas today.

 poinsettia growing wild in mexico